hys25/React_Project_1.Twit-app/README.md

 - sort post all / liked
 - there is a post search by typed characters
 - all the posts are counted, and the posts you like are also counted.

+The site is adaptive for mobile phone, tablet and desktop.